Foundations of OpenShift

 Applications and services running in a given Kubernetes namespace cannot typically see applications and services running in another namespace.
 That's because a single namespace provides the isolation and security required to run an application and service in a cluster.
 However, managing multiple unique namespaces can be complex.

-Note: The OpenShift instance running within the Developer Sandbox for Red Hat OpenShift supports only a single OpenShift project and a single Kubernetes namespace.
+Note: The OpenShift instance running within the Developer Sandbox supports only a single OpenShift project and a single Kubernetes namespace.

 The default single project is named according to the naming convention <login_name>-dev.
 Thus, if your log in name is joe123, the default project in your instance of OpenShift is the Developer Sandbox will be named joe123-dev.

-You can view projects running in an OpenShift cluster from either the Developer or Administrator perspective.
-Access your available projects within the Developer perspective using the Project option on the menu bar along the left side, as shown by the left arrow below in Figure 4.
-The right arrow shows you how to access a list of projects in the Administrator perspective by selecting the Project tab under Home.
+You can view projects running in an OpenShift cluster.
+The highlighted option shows you how to access a list of projects in the Administrator perspective by selecting the Project tab under Home (Figure 2).

-The Administrator perspective shows an expanded set of details associated with a project, like resource utilization and security settings.
+The Administrator perspective shows an expanded set of details associated with a project.

 Next